 To avoid incurring student contributions, tuition fees or student services and amenities fees when withdrawing from study, make sure you amend your enrolment before the census date.

 Remission of student contributions (or the refund of tuition fees) may be considered if you are forced to withdraw after the census date for medical, personal or employment reasons or because the University changes arrangements for a topic or course.
-Remission guidelines and forms are available.
+Visit the Remission of debt or refund page for further information.

 Changing your course